AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Given a flow uniformity goal, :math:`\Pi_Q`, of 0.85 the manifold velocity must be less than 0.57 of the jet velocity.
 This constraint ends up being rather severe.
 Given a maximum velocity gradient of 100 Hz, the maximum jet velocity for a 1 m wide floc filter operating at 5°C and 1 mm/s upflow velocity is 170 mm/s.
 Equation :eq:`max_sed_tank_manifold_velocity` sets the maximum manifold velocity at 97 mm/s.
 This low velocity results in large diameter manifold pipes and can significantly increase the cost of the unit process.

-The big unknown is the required design value for :math:`\zeta` as defined in Equation :eq:`G_of_vc_and_floc_props`.
-The expectation is that raw waters with high concentrations of organic matter will have lower density core particles and thus will require a smaller :math:`\zeta` for successful capture of the lower density flocs.
+The big unknown is the required design value for :math:`\zeta_{breakup}` as defined in Equation :eq:`G_of_vc_and_floc_props`.
+The expectation is that raw waters with high concentrations of organic matter will have lower density core particles and thus will require a smaller :math:`\zeta_{breakup}` for successful capture of the lower density flocs.

 The maximum velocity that could be carried by the inlet manifold given the flow expansion corresponding to the inlet can be calculated using Equation :eq:`D_pipe_min_of_K_and_jet_G_max`.